 Study at the University of Waikato, New Zealand.
 The University of Waikato is a modern, innovative university with huge ambition.

 We offer flexible study options with a focus on proving industry experience through internships, work placements and case-study projects.

 Our main campus is based in the city of Hamilton in New Zealand’s North Island and is home to 12,500 students, including around 2,000 international students from more than 70 countries.
-We are one of New Zealand’s leading research universities, made up of seven faculties and schools offering a wide range of subjects.
+We are one of New Zealand’s leading research universities, made up of eight faculties and schools offering a wide range of subjects.

 Many international students choose to study at the University for one or two semesters of study abroad students and transfer the academic credits they have earned at Waikato towards their degree at their home university.